 While the Cataraqui shipwreck is Australia’s largest civilian maritime disaster, Australia’s largest ever maritime disaster occurred during the Second World War on 19 November 1941, when HMAS Sydney was sunk in a battle with the German ship, Kormoran, killing all 645 Royal Australian Navy personnel onboard.
 The Kormoran also sank and lost 82 men, making a total loss of life of 727 people.

-G Henderson, Swallowed by the Sea: The Story of Australia’s Shipwrecks, NLA Publishing, Canberra, 2016
+Graeme Henderson, Swallowed by the Sea: The Story of Australia’s Shipwrecks, NLA Publishing, Canberra, 2016.

-A Lemon and M Morgan, Poor Souls, They Perished: The Cataraqui, Australia’s Worst Shipwreck, Hargreen, North Melbourne, 1986
+Andrew Lemon and Marjorie Jean Morgan, Poor Souls, They Perished: The Cataraqui, Australia’s Worst Shipwreck, Hargreen, North Melbourne, 1986.